Skipper Lynam had in his life time three boats which sailed under the name of ‘Blue Dragon’:

 The highlight of his career as a yachtsman was to take the ‘Blue Dragon II’ across the North Sea to Norway in 1911, covering 175 miles in 42 hours.
 The following year, taking off a considerable part of the Summer Term (with the excuse that he had just completed 25 years as Headmaster), Skipper accomplished his “desire to reach the North Cape, the northernmost point of Europe, in the good ship ‘Blue Dragon II’, to cross the Arctic Circle and to see the midnight sun.”

 That year the Skipper won the Royal Cruising Club Challenge Cup for, in the eyes of the judges, the most meritorious cruise of 1912.
 He had made 81 new anchorages in the course of a cruise of 1,387 miles.
-The logs were published as ‘To Norway and the North Cape in Blue Dragon II,’ published in 1913 by Sidgwick & Jackson.
+The logs were published in 1913 by Sidgwick & Jackson under the title ‘To Norway and the North Cape in Blue Dragon II.’

 When the War started, ‘Blue Dragon II” was still in Scandinavia, Skipper having returned in 1913 and 1914 for Baltic cruises.
 During the war years it became derelict and he was forced, eventually, to sell it in 1916.